 Investment management, administrative and distribution costs charged to the Account are associated with managing the Account.
 Investment management charges are comprised primarily of fixed components, but fluctuate based on the size of the Account's portfolio of investments, whereas administrative and distribution charges are comprised of more variable components that generally correspond with movements in net assets.
 Both distribution services (pursuant to the Distribution Agreement) and administrative services are provided to the Account by Services and TIAA, respectively, on an at cost basis.
-These expenses increased \$8.1 million from the comparable period of 2020, primarily attributed to increased asset management expenses.
+These expenses increased \$8.2 million from the comparable period of 2020.
+The increase is primarily attributed to an increase in net assets coupled with a one basis point increase to the administrative expense charge that became effective on May 1, 2021.

 Mortality and expense risk and liquidity guarantee expenses are contractual charges to the Account from TIAA for TIAA's assumption of these risks and provision of the liquidity guarantee.
 The rate for these charges is established annually and are charged at a fixed rate based on the Account's net assets.
 Mortality and expense risk expenses remained unchanged between the comparative periods.
-Liquidity guarantee expenses decreased \$2.7 million as a result of the decline in average net assets.
+Liquidity guarantee expenses increased \$1.8 million as a result of the eight basis point increase to the liquidity guarantee expense charge that became effective on August 1, 2021.